vnguyendon/gw-config-apis/data/bot/catalogue/Examples/Example1.md

 }
 ```

--> Againm, we define the source of the media and its path in the `"Parameters"`
+-> Again, we define the source of the media and its path in the `"Parameters"`
 -> In this case, the Gif will come from an "Internal" source, meaning from WaveMining's database
--> We will be able to retrieve this image by using the path `"/specialoccasions/jokes/default/small/000022011350.jpg"` in WaveMining's API
+-> We will be able to retrieve this image by using recomposing its path.
+To do so, we will concatenate "http://gw-static.azurewebsites.net" and `"/specialoccasions/jokes/default/small/000022011350.jpg"`
--> The API call should
+-> We will then get the image http://gw-static.azurewebsites.net/specialoccasions/jokes/default/small/000022011350.jpg